kubeedge/kubeedge/README.md

 <img src="./images/edge-core.png">

-## Road Map
+## Roadmap

+### Release 1.0
 KubeEdge will provide the fundamental infrastructure and basic functionalities for IOT/Edge workload.
-We will support the following features for KubeEdge in the future:
+This includes:
 - K8s Application deployment through kubectl from Cloud to Edge node(s)
 - K8s configmap, secret deployment through kubectl from Cloud to Edge node(s) and their applications in Pod
 - Bi-directional and multiplex network communication between Cloud and edge nodes
 - K8s Pod and Node status querying with kubectl at Cloud with data collected/reported from Edge
 - Edge node autonomy when its getting offline and recover post reconnection to Cloud

+### Release 2.0 and Future
+- Build service mesh with KubeEdge and Istio
+- Enable function as a service at Edge
+- Support more types of device protocols to Edge node sunch as AMQP, BlueTooth, ZigBee, etc.
+- Evaluate and enable super large scale of Edge clusters with thousands of Edge nodes and millions of devices
+- Enable intelligent scheduling of apps. to large scale of Edge nodes
+- etc.

 ## Usage